ProbAct: A Probabilistic Activation Function for Deep Neural Networks: Conclusion

 \section{Conclusion}

-In this paper, we introduced a novel probabilistic activation function ProbAct, that adds perturbation in the every activation maps, allowing better network generalization.
-Through the experiments, we verified that the stochastic perturbation prevents the network from memorizing the training samples because of the change in samples every time, resulting in evenly optimized network weights and a more robust network that has a lower generalization error.
-Furthermore, we confirmed that the augmentation-like operation in ProbAct is very effective for classifying images when the number of images is insufficient to train networks.
-We also show that ProbAct has the potential to act as a regularizer like a dropout, thus preventing overfitting.
+In this paper, we introduced a novel probabilistic activation function, ProbAct, that adds perturbation in every activation map, allowing better network generalization capabilities.
+Through experiments we verified that the stochastic perturbation prevents the network from memorizing the training samples, resulting in evenly optimized network weights and a more robust network with a lower generalization error.
+Furthermore, we confirmed that the augmentation-like operation in ProbAct is effective for classification tasks even when the number of data points is very less.
+Finally, we demonstrate that ProbAct is very robust to noisy input data and provides an estimate for predictive uncertainty.

-There are some areas that need to be explored more.
-Choosing the desired hyper-parameter for $\sigma$: a fixed value for a fixed $\sigma$ case or slope value for bounded Element-wise Trainable $\sigma$ requires several trial and error.
-Further, we need to explore the $\sigma$ relationship with learning rate to find better hyper-parameters.
-With a clear relationship of $\sigma$ with $x$, it is possible to learn and optimize $\sigma$ better, which might further boost the network performance.